-Today Mackert Automotive LLC is talking about the proper fluids for your vehicle.
+Today Mackert Automotive is talking about the proper fluids for your vehicle.
 It's become more complicated with changes in automotive design and manufacturing.
 It's not that people in Washington are confused as much as they don't realize how much things have changed in recent years.

 Just give us a call at 253-851-3307